-Auditory alarm indications required by this standard shall have a sound level of at least 65 dBA measured 3 meters (m) from the incubator and at a height of 1.8 m.
+Auditory alarm indications required by this standard shall have a sound level of at least 65 dBA measured 3 m from the incubator and at a height of 1.5 m as the power-on default.
+The auditory alarm level may be adjusted downward after power-on by the user to a level not below 50 dBA.